 From 2012-2014, Angela was a member of the faculty at the William and Mary Law School Institute of Special Education Advocacy (ISEA).

 William B. Reichhardt, Esquire

-In 2001, Mr. Reichhardt received the Pro Bono Attorney of the Year Award from the Fairfax Bar Association.
-In 2009, Mr. Reichhardt was appointed by the governor to serve on the Advisory Committee for Juvenile Justice and is also a sitting member on the Virginia Bar Association Commission on the Needs of Children.
-He is the 2010 recipient of the prestigious Lewis F. Powell Jr. Pro Bono Award bestowed by the Virginia State Bar in recognition of his efforts to provide and support legal advocacy for children.
+In August 2006, Mr. Reichhardt was appointed by the Chief Justice of the Supreme Court of Virignia to serve on the Virginia State Bar Professionalism Course Faculty where he served for six years.
+Bill is a co-author of the Juvenile Law and Practice Handbook published by the Virginia Law Foundation and he has lectured extensively on topics related to school discipline, the rights of children, special education, criminal defense practice in juvenile court, and the laws of child abuse and neglect.
+He is the 2010 recipient of the Lewis F. Powell Jr. Pro Bono Award bestowed by the Virginia State Bar in recognition of his efforts to provide and support legal advocacy for children.

 Bill was a member of the faculty at the William and Mary Law School Institute of Special Education Advocacy (ISEA).